Vice President Societies and Services

 img description img description img description

-As societies and services officer, Maddy will be supporting all of the SU’s societies, in addition to overseeing and having a say on the running of all of the Union’s services.
-These services include JC’s, Cove, Costcutter, Y Stiwdio, Nursery and the Advice and Support centre.
+As societies and services officer, Anwen will be supporting all of the SU’s societies, in addition to overseeing and having a say on the running of all of the Union’s services.
+These services include JC’s, Cove, Costcutter, Nursery and the Advice and Support centre.
 She also sits and chairs the Society Exec Committee, in which they ensure all the societies are fairly represented.

 From Your Officer